Brenda Benet: Personal life

+Benet became lovers with her 17-year-old personal secretary, Tammy Bruce.
+Later, Benet and Bruce lived together for nearly a year before Bruce moved out in 1982.

 Benet experienced a number of personal and professional challenges after her divorce from Bixby.
 Her role on Days of Our Lives made her extremely unpopular with fans; Benet's character was breaking up one of the show's popular couples, Doug and Julie, and fans were outraged.
 However, Benet's most personal challenge occurred when her six-year-old son Christopher died in March 1981.
 While they were on a weekend ski trip at Mammoth Lakes, Christopher suffered acute epiglottitis, going into a coma and cardiac arrest after doctors subsequently carried out a tracheotomy.

 Death

 Benet was devastated by her son's death and sank into a severe depression.
 On April 7, 1982, she died of a self-inflicted gunshot wound at her home in Los Angeles.
 She was 36.
-In her book The Death of Right and Wrong, talk radio host Tammy Bruce writes of her personal involvement with Bixby and Benet.
-Benet and Bruce were romantically involved for a time, and Benet killed herself in a home she had previously shared with Bruce.
-Bruce had moved out two weeks prior to the suicide.
-On the day of Benet's suicide, Bruce thought that she would be meeting her for lunch.
-According to Bruce, Benet was locked inside the bathroom of her home when she arrived.
-Bruce sensed something was wrong and went to get help.
-After Bruce stepped outside, Benet shot herself.